Nishasathish13/version_control/README_1.md

 **Other useful commands:**

-ls - used to list files and directories mkdir - used to create a new directory cd - used to change directories rm - used to remove files and directories pwd - print working directory
+- ls - used to list files and directories
+- mkdir - used to create a new directory
+- cd - used to change directories
+- rm - used to remove files and directories
+- pwd - print working directory
+- - cd .. - move one folder down

 #### Create Course Directories